Wednesday, 4 December 2024

 Valve is keen on developing a Steam Deck 2, but don’t expect a faster version soon.
 Pierre-Loup Griffais, a key figure at Valve, recently told media outlets that a more powerful version of the handheld gaming device might not appear until late 2025 or later.
 The company wants to ensure that any performance leap doesn’t negatively affect battery life, as reported by The Verge.

-Griffais explained via email, “It’s important to us that the Deck offers a fixed performance target for developers, and that the message to customers is simple, where every Deck can play the same games.”
+Griffais explained via email, “It’s important to us that the Deck offers a fixed performance target for developers, and that the message to customers is simple, where every Deck can play the same .”
 The company’s focus remains on performance and power efficiency as they await advances in technology that could make a faster Steam Deck viable.
 While the device can still play current PC games, the task is becoming more challenging due to graphically intensive titles like “The Last of Us Part I,” “Redfall,” and “Starfield.”

 Possible improvements on the horizon